nivalle/BayWheelPredict/README.md

  - Bike demand above is  used to teach a K-neirest neBa ghbor (KNN) algorithm, to predict bike demand across the city at locatoins that do not currently have docking stations.
  - An evolutionary algorithm is finally used to minimize walking distance to a bike docking station, based on the demand predicted by the KNN algorithm.
 Optimization can be done for any n nubmer of stations across the city, and the output is the optimized location for n stations.

+ Below is an example optimiation result for 20 stations.
 ![Example optimized bike docking station distribution across SF](https://github.com/nivalle/BayWheelPredict/blob/master/Figures/ExampleBikeStationOptimization.png)

 ## Useful links